Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the max amount of information (measured in MB per second) that can be transferred over the external memory interface in one second.
+Memory Bandwidth: Bandwidth is the max amount of data (measured in megabytes per second) that can be transported over the external memory interface within a second.
 It is worked out by multiplying the card's bus width by its memory speed.
-If the card has DDR RAM, it must be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+In the case of DDR type RAM, it should be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
-This figure is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This figure is calculated by multiplying the total texture units by the core speed of the chip.
+The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

-Pixel Rate: Pixel rate is the most pixels the video card can possibly record to the local memory in a second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels the graphics card can possibly record to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices